crespyl/triplet/README.md

 `clojurescript-mode` complains about not finding the right kind of repl from a cljs buffer even after you've connected, check that `cider-repl-type` is set to `'cljs`, and that the cider configuration is set to use `shadow-cljs`.
-The project `.dir-locals.el` but if you don't have dir-locals enabled you can look in that file to see what needs to happen.
+The project `.dir-locals.el` should set that up, but if you don't have dir-locals enabled you can look in that file to see what needs to happen.

 For some reason, at least in my set up, emacs only prompts to select the runtime on the first connection, and any calls to `cider-connect-sibling-cljs` after